ljpengelen/clojurescipt-rsi/README.md

 This is a collection of simple [Reagent](http://reagent-project.github.io/) apps that give you a starting point for experimentation, without having to worry about project setup.

+This collection was created for the [Clojure for beginners presentation](https://github.com/ljpengelen/clojure-for-beginners-presentation).

 ## Requirements

 - [Java 8+](https://adoptium.net/)